microsoft/pxt-arcade/docs/hardware/adding.md

 * an electrical expansion connector to support the use of plug-in accessories and connection of external circuits (see [expansion coonnector](#pins))

 We have built a minimal open source hardware reference design for an Arcade board.
 This consists of a schematic (available as PDF and as Altium .SchDoc), a layout (available as Gerbers and related CAM files plus an Altium .PcbDoc), and a BoM (available as a Microsoft Excel file).
+These files are available in a separate github repo [here](https://github.com/microsoft/pxt-arcade-hardware-designs).

 A firmware configuration system allows a lot of flexibility regarding specific component choices and circuit designs to meet the above specification, see [Configuration](#cf2).